deekshithg04/FUTURE_CS_01/README.md

 ## 🧠 About the Task

-Every business today owns a website — but many are not secure.
+Every business today owns a website, but many are not secure.

 Common issues include:
-- Outdated frameworks or plugins
 - Misconfigured security headers
-- Exposure of sensitive information
+- Exposure of services

-Clients typically ask:
-- Is my website safe?
-- What are the risks?
-- What should be fixed first?
+- Information leakage

-This task focuses on answering these questions through **ethical security analysis**.
+This task focuses on identifying such issues using ethical security analysis.

 ---